microbial-pangenomes-lab/microbial-pangenomes-lab.github.io/_posts/2024-04-16-We-did-run-the-Hannover-half-marathon.md

 As anticipated [in the previous post]({{ site.url }}/2024/03/25/We-are-running-the-Hannover-half-marathon/), we intended to run the Hannover half marathon, and indeed we did!

-We all managed to get to the finish line, with a spetial mention to Hannes, who completed the race in 01:59:52, with just 8 seconds to spare for the 2-hour psychological barrier!
+We all managed to get to the finish line, with a spatial mention to Hannes, who completed the race in 01:59:52, with just 8 seconds to spare for the 2-hour psychological barrier!